 When the particle count reached the same level as outdoors, CK ran the Cannon on high for 20 minutes.
 He ran three tests with the windows open and three tests with the window closed.

 With the window closed, the Cannon reduced particulate by an average of 90% after 20 minutes.
-With the window open, the Cannon managed just a 60% reduction in particle count.
+With the window open, the Cannon air purifier managed just a 60% reduction in particle count.

-The data shows that it’s clearly better to close the windows.
+The data shows that it’s clearly better to close the windows with running your air purifier.
 No shocker there!
-But here’s the more interesting part: even with the windows open, it’s still possible to significantly reduce indoor particulate by turning on a purifier.
+But here’s the more interesting part: even with the windows open, it’s still possible to significantly reduce indoor particulate by turning on an air purifier.

 Closing your windows and turning on your purifier will give you the lowest PM2.5 levels in your home.